sohjnthn/For-own-learning/README.md

 2) The same toggle arrow cannot be detected to be displayed; or not displayed, so the related code part has been removed.

 3) The targeted Blogger post is no longer the bottommost post for 2026, but is still the bottommost post for January 2026.

+4) By default, the last year's last posted Blogger post is displayed for the default Blogger webpage, so this has been changed accordingly.